Gkxie/Gkxie/README.md

 - 👋 Hi, I’m @Gkxie
-- 👀 I’m interested in Node.js
+- 👀 I’m interested in node.js, and a web developer.

 <!---
 Gkxie/Gkxie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.